 PA Core Standards

-These materials were made possible with generous support from the Pennsylvania Abolition Society, the National Underground Railroad Network to Freedom, the Lindback Foundation, and the Pennsylvania Department of Education.
+Some of these materials were made possible with generous support from the Pennsylvania Abolition Society, the National Underground Railroad Network to Freedom, the Lindback Foundation, and the Pennsylvania Department of Education.
 The Review lesson plan was made possible through HEAD to the Future, a partnership of HSP and Wells Fargo.

 About the Author